bradfordcondon/website-deprecated/cv.md

 ## Employment

+September 2018 to present: IT Specialist III, University of Tennessee

-February 2017 to present: Postdoctoral associate, Department of Entomology and Plant Pathology, University of Tennessee, Knoxville.
+February 2017 to September 2018: Postdoctoral associate, Department of Entomology and Plant Pathology, University of Tennessee, Knoxville.

 >I develop the Hardwood Genomics Web (HWG), a web site that houses genetic and genomic data from a variety of hardwood tree species.
 I contribute to Tripal, an open source genomic database and website framework.
 I also authored the mobile app TreeSnap, which allows citizens to partner with scientists to track and study trees.
 I serve as the biological point person for undergraduate and graduate lab programmers to help them understand the underlying database model.